Alison C. Casey

 Boston College, B.A., cum laude, Phi Beta Kappa

 - U.S. Court of Appeals for the First Circuit

 - U.S. District Court for the District of Massachusetts

-During law school, Alison worked at the Boston College Legal Assistance Bureau’s Housing Law Clinic and was a member of the Philip C. Jessup International Law Moot Court Team.
+- During law school, Alison competed nationally on the Philip C. Jessup International Law Moot Court Team.